 Perfect for areas where you’d like a more permanent privacy solution – where you might dine or sit for longer periods in the summer time.
 Climbers like ivy and roses work really well.

-10. Choose modern laser cut screening
+10. Choose modern dividers

 11. Set up that outdoor cinema you're dreaming of